kalavattam/juicer/README.md

 - **Providing a genome ID**: if not defined in the script, you can either directly modify the script or provide the script with the files needed.
 You would provide the script with the files needed via "-z reference_sequence_path" (needs to have the BWA index files in same directory), "-p chrom_sizes_path" (these are the chromosomes you want included in .hic file), and "-s site_file" (this is the listing of all the restriction site locations, one line per chromosome).
 Note that ligation junction won't be defined in this case.
 The script (misc/generate_site_positions.py) can help you generate the file
 - **Providing a restriction enzyme**: if not defined in the script, you can either directly modify the script or provide the files needed via the "-s site_file" flag, as above.
 Alternatively, if you don't want to do any fragment-level analysis (as with a DNAse experiment), you should assign the site "none", as in `juicer.sh -s none`
 - **Directory structure**: Juicer expects the fastq files to be stored in a directory underneath the top-level directory.
 E.g. HIC001/fastq.
 By default, the top-level directory is the directory where you are when you launch Juicer; you can change this via the -d flag.
 Fastqs can be zipped. [topDir]/splits will be created to contain the temporary split files and should be deleted once your run is completed.  [topDir]/aligned will be created for the final files, including the hic files, the statistics, the valid pairs (merged_nodups), the collisions, and the feature annotations.
-- **Queues** are complicated and it's likely that you'll have to modify the script for your system, though we did our best to avoid this.
-By default there's a short queue and a long queue.
-We also allow you to pass in wait times for those queues; this is currently ignored by the UGER and SLURM versions.
-The short queue should be able to complete alignment of one split file.
-The long queue is for jobs that we expect to take a while, like writing out the merged_sort file
-- **Chunk size** is intimitely associated with your queues; a smaller chunk size means more alignment jobs that complete in a faster time.
-If you have a hard limit on the number of jobs, you don't want too small of a chunk size.
-If your short queue has a very limited runtime ceiling, you don't want too big of a chunk size.
-Run time for alignment will also depend on the particulars of your cluster.
-We launch ~5 jobs per chunk.
-Chunk size must be a multiple of 4.
 -  **Relaunch** via the same script.
 Type `juicer.sh [options] -S stage` where "stage" is one of merge, dedup, final, postproc, or early. "merge" is for when alignment has finished but merged_sort hasn't been created; "dedup" is for when merged_sort is there but not merged_nodups (this will relaunch all dedup jobs); "final" is for when merged_nodups is there and you want the stats and hic files; "postproc" is for when you have the hic files and just want feature annotations; and "early" is for early exit, before hic file creation.
 If your jobs failed at the alignment stage, run `relaunch_prep.sh` and then run juicer.sh.
 - **Miscelleaneous options** include -a 'experiment description', which will add the experiment description to the statistics file and the meta data in the hic file; -r, which allows you to use bwa aln instead of bwa mem, useful for shorter reads; -R [end], in case you have one read end that's short and one that's long and you want to align the short end with bwa aln and the long end with bwa mem; and -D [Juicer scripts directory], to set an alternative Juicer directory; must have scripts/, references/, and restriction_sites/ underneath it